StormyCloudInc/stormycloud.org/content/blog/stormycloud-joins-i2p/index.md

 draft: false
 description: "StormyCloud officially joins the I2P family, welcoming new board members and announcing full transparency for I2P donations."
 author: ["stormycloud-team"]
-featured_image: "images/i2p-stormycloud.webp"
+featured_image: "images/stormycloud-i2p-partnership.webp"
+summary: "StormyCloud officially joins the I2P family, welcoming Lance James and eyedeekay to the board."
 ---

+{{< img-align src="images/stormycloud-i2p-partnership.webp" alt="StormyCloud and I2P Partnership" align="center" >}}

 # StormyCloud Joins the I2P Family

-After years of supporting I2P from the outside, we’re proud to announce that **StormyCloud is officially joining the I2P family.**
-This partnership marks a new chapter for both organizations — one built on shared values of privacy, freedom, and a truly decentralized internet.
+After years of supporting I2P from the outside, we're proud to announce that **StormyCloud is officially joining the I2P family.** This partnership marks a new chapter for both organizations — one built on shared values of privacy, freedom, and a truly decentralized internet.

 ## New Board Members